Hero Image

 is unpredictable and inconsistent

-is expensive and unsustainable
+are expensive and unsustainable

-An average hotel room costs $240 per night, or $7,200 per month for one family.
+In Greater Portland, an average hotel room costs $240 per night, or $7,200 per month, per family.
+We can do better and pay less.

 Arrow left